 While our principle role is the safe and reliable operatorship of the DBNGP, our expertise extends far beyond this.
 DBP is an experienced pipeline maintenance and integrity management operator, spending in excess of 112,000 hours on planned maintenance each year.

 The pipeline has been in continuous operation since 1984, and has a remaining life of at least 50 years.
 The system consists of 27 turbine/compressor units located at 10 sites, which essentially push the gas through the length of the pipeline.
 The pipeline system has operated at 99% efficiency for the past 10 years.

 DBP also provides design, project management and construction services to companies wishing to connect to the DBNGP for pipeline laterals, inlet connections and metering stations.
 In many cases, DBP is also chosen to provide ongoing maintenance and integrity services.

 ABOUT the Australian Gas Infrastructure Group (AGIG):

-The Australian Gas Infrastructure Group (AGIG) came together following the acquisition of the DUET Group by the Cheung Kong Infrastructure Holdings led consortium, combining the operations of the Dampier Bunbury Pipeline (DBP), Australian Gas Networks (AGN) and Multinet.
+The Australian Gas Infrastructure Group (AGIG) came together following the acquisition of the DUET Group by the CK Infrastructure Holdings led consortium, combining the operations of the Dampier Bunbury Pipeline (DBP), Australian Gas Networks (AGN) and Multinet.
 AGIG’s origins date back almost 150 years to the gas distribution networks of the former South Australian and Brisbane Gas Companies, and the Gas and Fuel Corporation of Victoria.